lexedata/lexedata/Manual.md

 (cognate comments and cognate judgement comments).

 IMPORTANT: you cannot edit the raw data (forms, translation, form comments etc) through this process.
-Instead see XXX how to edit form data in lexedata.
+Instead see XXX how to edit raw data in lexedata.

 #### 1. Validate your dataset using the cldf validate command
 It is always a good idea to validate your dataset before and after any edits to make sure that everything is linked as it should in the cldf format.